HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

        </detailQuantity>

 ##### Representing Acceptance Criteria (Numeric LT)
-A numeric LT acceptance criteria, may use LT in the text or a &amp;lt; symbol.
-An example orignal text: &amp;lt; 0.05 %
+A numeric LT acceptance criteria may use LT in the text or the &lt; the escaped form of the character.
+An example original text: &lt; 0.05 %

             <detailQuantity>
                 <extension url="http://hl7.org/fhir/us/pq-cmc/StructureDefinition/pq-interpretation-code-extension">